UniversalDependencies/docs/_hy/feat/Polite.md

 Note, that in Armenian, formal second person has the same form for singular and plural, and is identical to informal second person plural.
-This involves both the pronoun and the finite verb but not a participle, which has no special formal form (that is, formal singular is identical to informal singular, not to informal plural).
+This involves both the pronoun and the finite verb but not a participle, which has no special formal form.
 In addition, special pronouns are used that only occur in the formal register (_Դուք_).

 ### <a name="Infm">`Infm`</a>: informal register